marcua/minitools/review/README.md

 ### How It Works

-The bookmarklet:
+The bookmarklet automatically detects which GitHub interface you're using:

+**New Interface (React-based)**:
 1. Extracts the JSON payload from GitHub's React app (embedded in a `<script>` tag)
 2. Parses the `threads` object containing all review comments
 3. Matches thread IDs with file paths and line numbers from `diffSummaries`
 4. Filters out resolved threads (optional)
 5. Formats the comments as Markdown

+**Classic Interface (HTML-based)**:
+1. Finds all review thread DOM elements (`.review-thread-component`)
+2. Extracts file paths, line numbers, and comment text from the HTML structure
+3. Parses suggestion diffs from the rendered HTML
+4. Filters out resolved threads (optional)
+5. Formats the comments as Markdown

+**Both interfaces**:
-6. Shows a modal with an editable textarea
+6. Show a modal with an editable textarea
-7. Provides a copy button to copy all comments to clipboard
+7. Provide a copy button to copy all comments to clipboard

 ### Testing